flowcommerce/solidus/app/flow/SOLIDUS_FLOW.md

 /admin/flow

 that will ease the way of working with Flow.
 Code can be made to be Rails 4 and Rails 5 compatibile.
-Part of that is allready done as can be seen here https://i.imgur.com/FXbPrwK.png
+Part of that is allready done as can be seen here [Flow admin screenshot](https://i.imgur.com/FXbPrwK.png)

-By default flow Admin is anybody that is Solidus admin.
+By default Flow Admin (on /admin/flow) is anybody that is Solidus admin.

 This way we provide good frontend info, some integration notes in realtime as opposed to running rake tests to check for integrity of Flow integration.

-I suggest we make it part of flow-solidus gem
+I suggest we make it part of flow-solidus gem.